Insta360 One X – Lots Of Fun

 Overall, it has been great fun using this product and I can certainly see myself adding it to my gear list.
 The Insta360 One X currently retails for $399.95.
 I would certainly recommend the Bullet Time selfie stick and maybe an extra battery or two as well.

 Ever since I can remember, I have loved to tell stories.
 What better way to tell a story than through video and photography?
-Capturing a smile, a special moment or an event provides an opportunity for the subjects to relive and share their experiences.
-I have always been dedicated at becoming a better photographer, but I have made a living in video.
+Capturing a smile, a special moment, or an event provides an opportunity for the subjects to relive and share their experiences.
+I have always been dedicated to becoming a better photographer, but I have made a living in the video.
 After studying broadcast journalism at Illinois State University, I began my career in Central Illinois – creating commercials and on-air promotions for local television affiliates.
 From 2008 to 2012, I worked for The Marketing Store where I created content for clients such as McDonald’s, Coca-Cola, and Southern Comfort.
 From there, I worked for Maddock Douglas, an innovation consulting firm, where I was able to utilize my skills, and maximize my creative potential.
 Recently, I was a creative director at FÁS Chicago, a marketing agency located in Chicago.
-I now reside in Indianapolis with my wife and son and I have started Michael Durr Photo/Video, LLC.
-I am excited to continue working in this ever changing and fun environment and look forward to the new opportunities that await on the horizon.
+I now reside in Indianapolis with my wife and son, and I have started Michael Durr Photo/Video, LLC.
+I am excited to continue working in this ever-changing and fun environment and look forward to the new opportunities that await on the horizon.
 I am a proud member of the PhotoPXL team and look forward to the many adventures ahead.
 Throughout my career, talented friends and great mentors have surrounded me.
-I have been fortunate to wake up every day never feeling like I was going to work.
-The combination of my professional experience, personality and drive to improve has given me a unique perspective from behind the lens.
+I have been fortunate to wake up every day, never feeling like I was going to work.
+The combination of my professional experience, personality, and drive to improve has given me a unique perspective from behind the lens.
 It is a combination of work and life that inspires me.